metabase/metabase/docs/architectures/response-handling.md

 The handler's return value is not used for the response.
 Instead, you use the `response` function to send a response.

-Async request handling and streaming responses are independent of each other.
-It's possible to handle a request asynchronously by returning a response body that's not streaming, and it's possible to stream a response body without handling the request asynchronously.

-### Streaming responses
+### Delayed Responses

-Some endpoints, both async and synchronous, respond with streaming bodies.
-One reason Metabase does this is to address the scenario where a proxy kills an HTTP request because the server takes too long to respond.
-By encoding the response body as a streaming response, Metabase is able to keep the connection alive by sending newlines to the client while it generates a JSON payload.
-Since JSON ignores leading newlines, everything works out great.
+Since some endpoints (both async and synchronous) might take longer than a minute to generate a response, and proxies or Heroku might kill a HTTP connection if there's no activity for a minute, some endpoints implement a strategy to stream newlines until a JSON response is ready.
+(JSON ignores leading newlines.)

-Streaming responses like this doesn't necessarily improve performance because it doesn't change the resource consumption needed to eventually produce a JSON response.
+This doesn't necessarily improve performance because it doesn't change the resource consumption needed to eventually produce a JSON response.
 Upcoming changes will improve performance by using transducers for streaming responses to reduce resource consumption.

-TODO explain core.async connection

-### core.async
+How does Metabase accomplish this?
+Ring responses are `OutputStreams`, and you tell ring how to create an output stream by implementing the `StreamableResponseBody` protocol.
+Out of the box, this is implemented for seqs, input streams, files, and strings.
+Metabase implements `StreamableResponseBody` for core.async channels, and that implementation includes the newline streaming.

+Async request handling and delayed response handling are independent of each other.
+It's possible to handle a request asynchronously by returning a response body that isn't implementing a delayed response, and it's possible to implement a delayed response without handling the request asynchronously.

 ### Query Processor